Skip to main content

 Internet sharing

 By default, the ground station WiFi AP is a local-only network.
 Your phone cannot use the ground station’s internet connection (4G modem or WiFi client uplink) for background app data.
-If you want your phone to have internet through the ground station, enable “Share uplink with AP clients” in the setup webapp Network page or the Mission Control Hardware tab.
+If you want your phone to have internet through the ground station, enable “Share uplink with AP clients” in the setup webapp Network page or the ground-station panel in Mission Control.
 Be aware that background app data will consume the ground station’s data cap if it has a 4G modem.

 Bluetooth gamepad on Android

-You can pair a Bluetooth gamepad to your phone and use it to fly through the ADOS Android app.
-The app receives stick inputs via the standard Android gamepad API and sends them as MANUAL_CONTROL MAVLink messages at 50 Hz.
+You can pair a Bluetooth gamepad to your phone.
+The planned ADOS Android app will receive stick inputs via the standard Android gamepad API and send them as MANUAL_CONTROL MAVLink messages at 50 Hz.
+Today, use the Web Gamepad API in Chrome as described below.
 In Chrome, the Web Gamepad API works but has some restrictions:

 • Use Chrome full browser, not an in-app WebView